urbit/old-urbit.org/_posts/doc/2013-11-19-urbit-is-easy-ch10.markdown

 With `|=` (`bartis`, `%brts`), the normal way of building a gate, we lost all our type information.
 Sometimes this is fine.
 Sometimes it's exactly what we want.
-But sometimes...

-Here's something else we can do:
+But here's something else we can do:

     ~zod/try=> :type; (|*([a=* b=*] [b a]) %foo %bar) [%bar %foo]
     [%bar %foo]

 By using `|*` (`bartar`, `%brtr`), we seem to have produced the same noun, but not lost any type information.
-Interesting...
+Interesting!

 The difference is that while both `|=` and `|*` are polymorphic, `|=` uses *geometric* polymorphism and `|*` uses *generic*.